freedomofkeima/github-profile-visualizer/README.md

 ![Scope](img/scope.png)

-`public_repo` is used to allow us commiting daily cron changes back to the repository, while `repo:status` is used to get number of repositories, and `read:user` is used to get number of followers & followings.
+`public_repo` is used to allow us committing daily cron changes back to the repository, while `repo:status` is used to get number of repositories, and `read:user` is used to get number of followers & followings.

 ## ok.sh